 What St. Jude And The Visit To The Hospital Means To Me

-Last year, I had the privilege to travel to Memphis, Tennessee for the Radio Cares seminar and to visit St. Jude Children's Research Hospital.
+A couple of years ago, I had the privilege to travel to Memphis, Tennessee for the Radio Cares seminar and to visit St. Jude Children's Research Hospital.
 The experience for me, was life-changing.

 Walking in the halls of the hospital, it doesn't even feel like a hospital at times.
 When you think of a hospital, you think it would be a saddening experience.
 For me, it was the complete opposite.
 When I looked around, I saw smiles and people that care for children.